riganti/dotvvm-docs/Pages/concepts/script-and-style-resources/overview.md

 There are also `ViewModuleImportResource`, `ViewModuleInitResource`, and other types of resources that server internal purposes of DotVVM, and should not be used directly.

+> In DotVVM 3.0, all script resource are using the [defer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script) option by default, because the client-side part of DotVVM was rewritten to use ES modules (with a System polyfill for IE11).
+Because of that, DotVVM scripts are deferred, and thus, all custom scripts (which in most cases depend on DotVVM) have this option enabled by default.
+You can set `Defer` to `false` on custom scripts.

 ## Register resources

 All resources are registered in resource repository found in the `config.Resources` collection.